Rebecca Wascoe Hays

 Rebecca Wascoe Hays' lush, full-bodied soprano and commanding stage presence have brought her diverse critical acclaim.
 She brings an innate dramatic intensity and musical intelligence to all of her repertoire.

-In past seasons season she has sung the title role in Tosca with Louisiana Opera, been heard as the Wife in the world-premiere performance of The Breath of Life at Texas Tech University and been featured as the soprano soloist in Verdi's Requiem with the Lubbock Symphony Orchestra.
-Additional concerts have included recitals/master classes at Brigham Young University, Central Oklahoma University and The University of Texas at Arlington.
-She was heard as the soprano soloist in the Brahm's Requiem in May, 2017 at Alice Tully Hall in New York City's Carnegie Hall.
+In past seasons season, she has sung the title role in Tosca with Louisiana Opera, been heard as the Wife in the world-premiere performance of The Breath of Life at Texas Tech University and been featured as the soprano soloist in Verdi's Requiem with the Lubbock Symphony Orchestra.
+Additional concerts have included recitals/masterclasses at Brigham Young University, Central Oklahoma University and The University of Texas at Arlington.
+She was heard as the soprano soloist in the Brahm's Requiem in May 2017 at Alice Tully Hall in New York City's Carnegie Hall.

-Additionally, she's sung the role of Lidoine in Dialogues des Carmélites with Louisiana Opera, sang Micaëla in Carmen with the Lubbock Symphony Orchestra, and played the Mrs. Banks in Mary Poppins with Lubbock Moonlight Musicals.
+Additionally, she's sung the role of Lidoine in Dialogues des Carmélites with Louisiana Opera, sang Micaëla in Carmen with the Lubbock Symphony Orchestra, and played Mrs. Banks in Mary Poppins with Lubbock Moonlight Musicals.
 She was also heard in recital singing Wagner's Wesendonck Lieder and Libby Larsen's Mary Magdalene at the University of Portland, Texas Tech University, and on the Voces Intimae concert series in Dallas, Texas.
 She was seen as Nedda in I Pagliacci at Musica alla Ponte (Florence, Italy).
 Rebecca has embodied the roles of Agathe in Der Freischütz, Fiordiligi in Cosí fan tutte, Countess in Le Nozze di Figaro, Queen of the Night in The Magic Flute, Leonora in La Forza del Destino, Santuzza in Cavalleria Rusticana, Ann Putnam in The Crucible, Leonore in Fidelio, and both Mimì and Musetta in La Bohème.

 Recent projects include a CD of sacred music by Mississippi composer, Len Bobo, which is available through APAD Recordings.
 An active recitalist and soloist, she appeared recently at Chicago Symphony Hall with the Elgin Symphony in Vaughan Williams' Dona Nobis Pacem, and with the Lubbock Chorale in Mozart's Vespers.
 She has performed the solos in Beethoven's 9th Symphony, Mahler's 3rd Symphony, Rutter's Magnificat, Saint-Saens' Christmas Oratorio, Fauré's Requiem, and Händel's Messiah amongst others.
 Dr. Wascoe Hays has twice been a winner of the Gerda Lissner Foundation Award, and has placed in the Sigma Alpha Iota Graduate Performance Awards.
 She was a Finalist in the Charles A. Lynam and Opera Company of the Quad Cities Competitions, and has been recognized as a finalist or semi-finalist in many other international competitions, including: Merola, the Marguerite McCammon Competition, Dallas Opera Guild, Opera Birmingham, Irma M. Cooper Opera Columbus Competition, and the Licia Albanese Puccini Foundation.
-She is a recipient of the Sigma Alpha Iota Doctoral Grant, and continues to present recitals internationally.
+She is a recipient of the Sigma Alpha Iota Doctoral Grant, and continues to present recitals and master-classes nationally and internationally.